-Offer to pray with the family prayers of peace and love and gratitude for the departed and consolation for the family.
 Ask them if they would like to bathe the body and dress them in a piece of favorite clothing.
 Maybe they don’t want to participate but would like you to do it.
 Usually at least one person wants to be a part of it if they want the body bathed.

 Remember to turn off the oxygen concentrator if it is on and get rid of as many hospital and medical looking supplies and devices as possible after death.
 You’ve already done this to an extent during vigil but there may have been some things that you needed to keep.
 Now is the time to get rid of all it within eyesight.